How to close more sales over the phone

 Say a quick hello and get to the point quickly.

-No 5: The faster you respond the more likely you are to make a sale
+No 5: The faster you respond to a new lead, the more likely you are to make a sale

 Respond to all new leads FAST…